 Following a total thyroidectomy, the typical protocol for treatment of thyroid cancer is Radioactive Iodine treatment (RAI).
-This entails taking a pill(s) made out of some kind of radioactive poison strong enough to require that the pill-taker remains sequestered in a room without touching anyone, preparing food near others’ food, eating next to anyone or even sharing a toilet seat with anyone.
+This entails taking a pill(s) made out of some kind of radioactive poison strong enough to require the pill-taker to remain sequestered in a room without touching anyone, preparing food near others’ food, eating next to anyone or even sharing a toilet seat with anyone.
 People burn their sheets when they are done with this treatment, I’ve heard.
-But the doctors will reassure you that it’s really no big deal.
-They will explain that it’s such a LOW dose of radioactive iodine, after all.
+But doctors will assure you it’s really no big deal.
+It’s such a LOW dose of radioactive iodine, after all.
 It won’t hurt YOU.
 Just the people NEXT to you if you glow too close to them.
 Oh, and your salivary glands may not work right anymore afterwards.
 But really, that’s it.
-Well, except that if you took the radioactive iodine in very LARGE doses it is possible that it could cause other cancers.
+Well, except if you took the radioactive iodine in very LARGE doses, it is possible it could cause other cancers.
 But yours are SMALL doses.
 Teeny, tiny doses.
 So it’s really no biggie.
-Not that the doctors have necessarily ever taken the pill themselves.
-Do I sound bitter?
-I really don’t mean to sound bitter.

 My surgeon did not agree.
 He thought I should do the RAI.
 It was protocol, after all.
 But something in my guts was telling me not to do it.
-It was not just that I had small children; kids who were already a little freaked out that their mother had been in the hospital and then incapacitated for a while to recover from the “boo boo in her neck.”
+It was not just that I had small children; kids who were already freaked out about their mother being hospitalized and then incapacitated to recover from the “boo boo in her neck.”
 I certainly didn’t want to have to explain to them why I couldn’t live in the same house, hug them or tuck them in for two weeks, but I could have gotten past that if I really thought the RAI was necessary.
 I even tried to talk myself into the idea that two weeks of quarantine might be nice – maybe I would teach myself to play the guitar.
 I would certainly read a lot, write a lot, and try to enjoy the “alone time” that moms always wish for, remembering to be careful of what I wish for in the future.
-But I had a deeply intuitive feeling of overall health telling me that I didn’t need this treatment.
+But I had a deeply intuitive feeling of overall health telling me I didn’t need this treatment.
 Not right now.

 Once I was back on my feet after the surgery, I started running again.
-I would go for a run, and get into that happy Zen place where the sunshine makes my skin tingle, and I would just feel and know that my body was healthy.
-I would be filled with this overwhelming sense of gratitude, feeling connected to the whole world around me.
-I would notice soaring birds a lot on these runs (turkey vultures mostly), and when I saw them, I would imagine that they were flying with me; that they were somehow confirming information from a higher source of intelligence.
-Sometimes I could vividly picture in my mind’s eye the birds’ perspective of what it must look and feel like to fly over the trees.
+I would go for a run, and get into that happy Zen place where the sunshine makes my skin tingle, and I would just feel and know my body was healthy.
+I would be filled with an overwhelming sense of gratitude, connected to the whole world around me.
+I noticed soaring birds a lot on these runs (turkey vultures mostly), and when I saw them, I would imagine they were flying with me; that they were somehow confirming information from a higher source of intelligence.
+Sometimes I could vividly picture the birds’ perspective of what it must look and feel like to fly over the trees.
 Whenever I felt that tingly feeling of happiness during a run, the birds would appear, and the thought that would occur to me was, “Yes, you are correct – you DO see the big picture, and your body is healthy.
 There is no need for anything else.”
-And in those moments, I knew with absolute confidence that I was OK.
+In those moments, I knew with absolute confidence I was OK.
 I know this sounds a little crazy.
-But learning to live in the present moment has often left me feeling pretty spectacularly connected to nature, and in those moments, I just knew from the core of my being that the cancer was gone.
-And I think that maybe…just maybe…those beautiful soaring birds knew it, too.
+But this entire experience has often left me feeling pretty spectacularly connected to nature, and in those moments, I just knew from the core of my being that the cancer was gone.
+And I think maybe…just maybe…those beautiful soaring birds knew it, too.

 I decided to change doctors.
-I had planned on doing that anyway – I had just had such a terrible experience at our local hospital.
+I had planned on doing that anyway – I had such a terrible experience at our local hospital.
 So my husband and I set off for the big city to see a big-wig thyroid expert with a lot of cred.
-I will call him “Dr. P.” The “P” is for “Puppy,” because sometimes when I tell him what I am thinking and feeling he cocks his head ever-so-slightly to the side as he listens.
+I will call him “Dr. P.” The “P” is for “Puppy,” because sometimes when I tell him what I am thinking and feeling, he cocks his head ever-so-slightly to the side as he listens.
 Just like a puppy when it’s considering an unfamiliar situation, or it is perhaps slightly confused.
-When Dr. P. does this, it can be very endearing, or it can make me feel a little crazy.
-But make no mistake; Dr. P. is a very smart, highly reputable endocrinologist at a renowned hospital, and he seems like a very nice man with all good intentions and a lot of knowledge and resources at his disposal.
+When Dr. P. cocks his head, thoughtfully listening to me, it can be endearing, or it can make me feel a little crazy.
+But make no mistake; Dr. P. is a very smart, highly reputable endocrinologist at a renowned hospital, and he seems like a very nice man with good intentions and a lot of knowledge and resources at his disposal.
 All good things in a doctor monitoring a person for cancer recurrence.

 Dr. P. also initially recommended the RAI.
-The factors pushing the case over the edge for him were 1) the idea that “majority rules” in terms of diagnosis, and 2) the size of the nodule that had been removed.
+Factors pushing the case over the edge for him were 1) the idea that “majority rules” in terms of diagnosis, and 2) the size of my nodule.
 For nodules 1 cm or less, RAI is not always recommended.
 Mine was 4 cm.
 Not even borderline, but like I said, I just knew.
-So I made my case to Dr. P. I explained to him that my husband and I had done the research, and after reading the studies and statistics, we had figured out that if I did the RAI, there was a 99% chance of non-recurrence.
+So I made my case to Dr. P. I explained to him that my husband and I had done the research, and after reading the studies and statistics, we figured if I did the RAI, there was a 99% chance of non-recurrence.
 But if I DIDN’T do the RAI, there was still a 94% chance of non-recurrence.
 PLUS, the treatment protocol for recurrence was EXACTLY THE SAME AS THE PREVENTION.
 This made it seem a ridiculous no-brainer to me.
 Why on earth would I pump my body full of poison unless it was undeniably necessary?
-I told him I could live with the 5% difference, knowing that if it came back, it’s that slow-growing-cancer that everyone tells you is the one you want if you were ever forced to pick a cancer, right?
-(For the record, I hate it when people say that – I’m glad I’m OK, but thryoid cancer has its pretty sucky moments).
+I told him I could live with the 5% difference, knowing if it came back, it’s that slow-growing-cancer everyone tells you is the one you want if you were forced to pick a cancer, right?
+(For the record, I hate it when people say that – I’m glad I’m OK, but thyroid cancer sucks).

-Dr. P. cocked his head, considering this strange girl, her strange logic, and her willingness to argue with accepted protocols while simultaneously on the verge of very non-scientifc, emotional girly-tears (Don’t worry – I didn’t tell him about the birds).
-He conferred with his colleagues, and he ultimately agreed that I didn’t have to do the RAI.
-At least not right now.
-He agreed to follow me without the RAI, as long as I agreed to have my blood work done religiously every three months, and with the understanding that we weren’t necessarily closing the door on RAI forever.
-Deal.
+Dr. P. cocked his head, considering this strange girl, her bizarre logic, and her willingness to argue with accepted protocols while simultaneously on the verge of very non-scientifc, emotional girly-tears (Don’t worry – I didn’t tell him about the birds).
+He conferred with his colleagues, and he ultimately agreed to follow me without doing RAI, as long as I agreed to have my blood work done religiously every three months, and I understood we weren’t necessarily closing the door on RAI forever.